RiverNewbury/AIRacingGame/server/Docs/Physics.md

 ## Things to Note
  - The users affect on the car happen at the start of the tick (before calculating new position)
+ - The car starts strictly behind the finishline

 ## Current assumptions